iterative/dvc.org/content/docs/studio/rest-api/create-project.md

 # Create a new project

 To create a new project programmatically, you can use the DVC Studio `create-project` API.
-This API provides a POST request endpoint for creating projects.
 Authentication is required using a token, which can be generated from the user's profile settings in DVC Studio.

 ```yaml
 Endpoint: api/create-project